Follow Bird Flyways to See Migrating Birds

-Want to find bird migration hotspots?
-Check out the four North American flyway zones.
+Want to find bird migration hotspots and see lots of migrating birds?
+Check out the four top North American bird flyways.

 We know that many millions of birds nesting in the temperate zones of North America must migrate south every year to winter in the tropical and semitropical regions of the Caribbean and Central and South America.
 We also know that the stimulus to migrate is the waning of daylight as the seasons change.